kelvintseck/FINA4380-Project/README.md

 ### boardMarketIndex.py
 - Separate the ETFs into different groups as an initial assets selection
+- Similar to MarketBreadth: prevent Momentum Crash by not investing in weak groups

 ### smartBeta.py
 - Compute the new weights of each asset in the portfolio (and cash)